The 9 Best Kneeboards

 video play icon

-This wiki has been updated 36 times since it was first published in August of 2015.
+This wiki has been updated 40 times since it was first published in August of 2015.
 Whether you're a beginner or an advanced stunt performer, one of the kneeboards in our carefully curated list will help you enjoy your time out on the water.
 We've made sure to include models designed for comfort and ease of use, most of which are suitable for riders of all skill levels.
 They come in a range of colors, too, making it possible to express your personal style while having fun.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. O'Brien Rush 5150